lzh-mb-mod/RTSCamera/README.md

 - Your formation targeted by the enemy formation will be highlighted with dark blue color when you open command panel.

 - Movement orders will be shown under troop cards.

-- Player can use hollow square formation.
-Not enabled for AI.

 - Fix direction of units on the corner of square formation.